juanmnl/redui-jm-theme/README.md

 # Redui-jm Syntax Theme

-A soft readable syntax theme for Atom and the ONE DARK UI theme
+A soft, coffee infused readable syntax theme for Atom and the ONE DARK UI theme

 ## Screen